yamadapc/augmented-audio/crates/audio-processor-standalone-midi/README.md

 This crate provides conversion into the VST types, which is to allow a VST host to use it.
 This is provided by the `MidiVSTConverter`.

+Currently, MIDI messages over 3 bytes are dropped by this host.
+In addition, the queue is bounded & a size must be provided. `Default` implementations will use a MIDI queue capacity of 100.